 In the case of Iraq, years of drought, ongoing conflict and governmental fragility have created a situation where terrorist groups have been able to exploit desperate populations.
 Iraq's primary environmental concern is severe water scarcity, an issue that is projected to worsen due to decreasing rainfall.
 Nowadays, Iraq is almost completely dependent on neighboring countries for access to water.
 The situation is worsened by the inability of the state to ensure basic services for its people, leaving affected populations more likely to turn to armed groups for income and service provision.

-The importance of water in this region became clear in 2014, when ISIS took control over more than a third of Iraq’s territory.
-Control of water resources and infrastructure was a critical way for the terrorist group to turn the conflict in its favor, as they controlled large sections of the Tigris and Euphrates rivers that provide water downstream, including to Iraq’s capital, Baghdad.
+The importance of water in this region became clear in 2014, when ISIS took control of more than a third of Iraq's territory.
+Control of water resources and infrastructure was a critical way for the terrorist group to turn the conflict in its favor, as they controlled large sections of the Tigris and Euphrates rivers that provide water downstream, including to Iraq's capital, Baghdad.
 ISIS also attempted to take control of several major dams, infrastructure upon which entire regions of Iraq are dependent upon for water access and that has been identified as having critical importance during previous conflicts.
 ISIS was also able to use crisis situations in its favor, by providing food and cash payments to families affected by extreme weather events in exchange for support.
 Pre-existing tensions between communities are also worsened by tightened access to needed resources, worsening ethnic and religious divisions and driving more people to join the organization.

 Although the effects of climate change have already led to conflict in countries like Iraq, it's important to keep in mind that many of the factors involved in the creation of these terror groups can be mitigated.
 Preventive measures are important for countries that face climate change-related vulnerability, as is better cooperation among neighboring countries to ensure balanced access to resources.
 Also, international actors can assist by providing support to local programs for sustainable resource management, and to bolster the state institutions that are responsible for providing needed services for the country's population.
 The formation of violent groups is not an inevitability, but rather, it's something that good planning and international support can help prevent.